 - Experience working with word processing, email, and web browsing.

 - Learners will require access to a computer with high-speed internet access

-- All course details can be accessed through Blackboard.
-A link will be provided through email prior to the first day of class so that you will have access to all course resources and streaming functions.
+- A link will be provided through email prior to the first day of class so that you will have access to all course resources and streaming functions

-- Please activate your UWinID as soon as possible.
-Your UWinID and password are needed to access Blackboard.
-If you have any issues, please contact email@example.com
+- Once you register for this class you will be issued a UWinID.
+Please activate your UWinID as soon as possible.
+Document your UWinID and password as you will need it to access Brightspace and Teams.
+If you have any issues, please contact firstname.lastname@example.org.

 Content Advisory: This course covers highly sensitive content that some learners may find uncomfortable and/or challenging.
 While open discussions are encouraged, all participants of this course are required to contribute to a respectful, safe, and positive learning environment and to abide by the University of Windsor’s Academic Integrity and Student Code of Conduct.
 If you have any questions regarding this advisory, please contact Continuing Education at firstname.lastname@example.org